 We know how important it is to have information about funding in order to make decisions about your curriculum.
-So we have provided lists of all our qualifications that are eligible for funding, plus a summary of the latest changes in the funding rules from the Skills Funding Agency.
+So we have provided lists of all our qualifications that are eligible for funding, plus a summary of the latest changes in the funding rules from the Education and Skills Funding Agency.

 Use the qualification search and amend the funding field to see how our qualifications are funded or use the following links:

 OCN London qualifications eligible for funding by the Educational and Skills Funding Agency (ESFA).

 OCN London qualifications funded by the Education Funding Agency (EFA)

 Advanced Learning Loans help learners enter education and training without having to pay fees up front.
 Learners aged 19 plus are now eligible to apply for Advanced Learning Loans for qualifications at Levels 3-6.

 OCN London Qualifications eligible for Advanced Learner Loans

 OCN London Qualifications eligible for Advanced Learner Loans (not including Access to HE)